-Take a new needle. \mathbf{C} Check the paper tab and the outer needle cap for damages that could affect sterility.
+• Take a new needle.
+Check the paper tab and the outer needle cap for damages that could affect sterility.
 If any damage is seen use a new needle.
 Tear off the paper tab.
-Push the needle straight onto the pen.
-Turn until it is D on tight.
-Pull off the outer needle cap and keep it for later.
-You E will need it after the injection, to safely remove the needle from the pen.
-Pull off the inner needle cap and throw it away.
-If you F try to put it back on, you may accidentally stick yourself with the needle.
-A drop of solution may appear at the needle tip.
-This is normal, but you must still check the flow, if you use a new pen for the first time.
-See step 2 'Check the flow'.
-Do not attach a new needle to your pen until you are ready to take your injection.
-Always use a new needle for each injection.
-This reduces the risk of blocked needles, contamination, infection and inaccurate dosing.
-Never use a bent or damaged needle.
-2. Check the flow Before your first injection with each new pen, check the flow.
+C • Push the needle straight onto the pen.
+Turn until it is on tight.
+D • Pull off the outer needle cap and keep it for later.
+You will need it after the injection, to safely remove the needle from the pen.
+E • Pull off the inner needle cap and throw it away.
+If you try to put it back on, you may accidentally stick yourself with the needle.
+F but you first to Do no op of solution may appear at the needle tip.
+This is normal, ou must still check the flow, if you use a new pen for the ime.
+See step 2 'Check the flow'. ot attach a new needle to your pen until you are ready to your injection.
+A Always use a new needle for each injection.
+This reduces the risk of blocked needles, contamination, inf fection and inaccurate dosing. $\Delta$ Never use a bent or damaged needle.
+2. Ch neck the flow • Before your first injection with each new pen, check the flow.
 If your pen is already in use, go to step 3 'Select your dose'.
-Turn the dose selector until the dose counter shows the flow check symbol ().
-Flow check
+Turn the dose selector until the dose counter shows the flow check symbol ( ••••••).
+Flow check symbol selected • Hold the pen with the needle pointing up.
+Press and hold in the dose button until the dose counter returns to 0.
+The 0 must line up with the dose pointer.
+A drop of solution should appear at the needle tip.